 Sometimes it’s not someone’s actions, it’s rather our reaction, due to unrealistic expectations we had, to blame for our resentment.
 Sometimes we expect people to behave a certain way but it doesn’t mean that people owe us something and have to behave the way we want.

 Also, sometimes people expect others to behave in a certain way without ever mentioning what exactly they expect from them.
 Of course, other people can’t guess their thoughts, so the person with unrealistic expectations starts feeling resentful because their expectations were not met.
-Make sure the person you expect something from knows about your expectations.
+Make sure the person you expect something from is aware of your expectations.

 Discuss your feelings in a constructive manner